airbytehq/airbyte/docs/connector-development/config-based/understanding-the-yaml-file/incremental-syncs.md

   ```

 #### Global Substream Cursor
 - **Description**: This option uses a single global cursor for all partitions, significantly reducing the state size.
-It enforces a minimal lookback window for substream based on the duration of the previous sync to avoid losing records.
-This lookback ensures that any records added or updated during the sync are captured in subsequent syncs.
+It enforces a minimal lookback window based on the previous sync's duration to avoid losing records added or updated during the sync.
+Since the global cursor is already part of the per partition with fallback to global approach, it should only be used cautiously for custom connectors with exceptionally large parent streams to avoid managing state per partition.
-- **When to Use**: Use this option if the number of partitions in the parent stream is significantly higher than the 10,000 partition limit (e.g., millions of records per sync).
-This prevents the inefficiency of reading most partitions in full refresh and avoids duplicates during the next sync.
+- **When to Use**: Use this option cautiously for custom connectors where the number of partitions in the parent stream is extremely high (e.g., millions of records per sync).
+The global cursor avoids the inefficiency of managing state per partition but sacrifices some granularity, which may not be suitable for every use case.
-- **Operational Detail**: The global cursor's value is updated only at the end of the sync.
-If the sync fails, only the parent state is updated if the incremental dependency is enabled.
+- **Operational Detail**: The global cursor is updated only at the end of the sync.
+If the sync fails, only the parent state is updated, provided that the incremental dependency is enabled.
+The global cursor ensures that records are captured through a lookback window, even if they were added during the sync.
 - **Example State**:
   ```json
   [